rorygibson/manager-readme/README.md

 A potted history:
  - PHP developer (briefly)
- - Java developer
+ - Java developer (Graham Technology in Glasgow; HPI in Harrogate)
- - Agile consultant
+ - Agile consultant (Valtech, mostly in Blackpool)
+ - Contract developer building an FX trading platform for Reuters (BJSS, Leeds)
- - Technical architect (TechnoPhobia, Sheffield)
+ - Technical architect / team lead / agile coach + Java & Ruby (TechnoPhobia, Sheffield)
  - Scrum master (Tesco)
  - CTO of a big data startup (Bright North, London)
  - Delivery lead (public sector transformation project)
  - Principal architect in Core (SBG)
  - Head of Tech in Data (SBG)

-Lots of this was in Yorkshire so I often find I know people wherever I go.
+I still code, by the way.
+Mostly in Clojure, because while Lisps are 50 years old now they're still The Future.

 ## My job

+My main responsibilities are:

 1) help you to do your jobs effectively